Firm Event | February.12.2019 | 8:30am - 10:00am (Eastern Standard Time)Orrick New York

 He has been recognized by every edition of Best Lawyers in America since 2015.

-Amy is a former federal prosecutor and the former Chief of the Business and Securities Fraud Section of the U.S. Attorney’s Office for the Eastern District of New York.
-Amy’s clients hire her to handle high-stakes matters involving government investigations and prosecutions.
+Amy was Chief of the Business and Securities Fraud Section in the U.S. Attorney’s Office for the Eastern District of New York before entering private practice.

 Amy is an investigator, a trial lawyer and a trusted advisor for her clients.
 She represents individuals and institutions in government investigations, enforcement actions and prosecutions conducted by the U.S. Department of Justice, the Securities and Exchange Commission, the Commodity Futures Trading Commission and the Internal Revenue Service.
 She tries cases, negotiates resolutions and advises clients on compliance issues to help reduce the risk of government investigations.